 The Phoenix Project is a novel about IT.
 That was enough for me to get all of my attention.
 Describing today’s challenges and DevOps practices it’s a brilliant and original idea!
 I’m even more convinced after reading this book, I’ve also discovered that the authors have been inspired by “The Goal” by Eliyahu M. Goldratt.

-Understanding problems and focusing on processes is key to implement an efficient solution.
-The problem that most of technology enthusiasts, like me, sometimes have is that we focus more on tools or fast and achievable results that can sometimes just increase the overall technical debt or make systems inconsistent or even fragile.
+Understanding problems and focusing on processes is key to implementing an efficient solution.
+The problem that most technology enthusiasts, like me, sometimes have is that we focus more on tools or fast and achievable results that can sometimes just increase the overall technical debt or make systems inconsistent or even fragile.

 If you work in IT, I strongly suggest you to read it, it’s a must!